High Costs of Home Health Care: Could Mexico Be the Answer?

 My mother was the principal breadwinner in a demanding job, raised two children with little assistance and worked to maintain her attractiveness to my father to the end.
-The fact that she wasn’t Mother Teresa to a very difficult spouse was easily forgiven.
+The fact that she wasn’t Mother Teresa to a very difficult spouse was easy to forgive.

 Nearly 10 million people in the United States, mostly over 50, have to manage the care of parents or grandparents even as they try to formulate plans and save money for their own retirement.

 For some, Mexico gives them an attractive option.
 In the U.S. the cost of putting a relative into assisted care averages about $42,000 a year.
 A private room averages more than $87,000.

 Not only are assisted-living facilities more expensive than staying in at home, it’s often detrimental to the emotional health of the family member.

 The tone of this clumsy Google-translated quote by the director of a home-healthcare providing company, Leonel Hernandez touched me.
 “Hiring a caregiver improves the health of the elderly, because the client stops being a sedentary and sad person to become active.
 Usually when the 'grandmothers' are taken to an asylum they fall into depression.”

 What are the costs in Mexico?
 Always Mexico, an agency of nurses that offers services of caregivers, charges 7,158 pesos ($360) per month for 8 hours from Monday to Friday, 10,500 pesos ($525) for 12 hours, and 21,500 pesos ($1,075) for 24 hours five days a week.